Kong/docs.konghq.com/app/enterprise/0.34-x/kong-manager/configuration/networking.md

 * [`admin_emails_reply_to`](/enterprise/{{page.kong_version}}/property-reference/#admin_emails_reply_to)
 * [`admin_invitation_expiry`](/enterprise/{{page.kong_version}}/property-reference/#admin_invitation_expiry)

-⚠️**Important:** If the SMTP settings are configured incorrectly, e.g. if they point to a non-existent email address, Kong Manager will not display errors.
+⚠️**Important:** Kong does not check for the validity of email addresses set in the configuration.
+If the SMTP settings are configured incorrectly, e.g. if they point to a non-existent email address, Kong Manager will not display an error message.

 In addition, refer to the
 [general SMTP configuration](enterprise/{{page.kong_version}}/property-reference/#general-smtp-configuration)